unixwzrd/venvutil/README.md

 # venvutil - Manage Conda and Pip VENV's with some simple functions and scripts

-(*Still under development*) This project is continuously evolving, becoming a catch-all for useful tools and shell functions that facilitate working with Python VENV's and LLM's.
+This is release 20250210_01-rel.This project is continuously evolving, becoming a catch-all for useful tools and shell functions that facilitate working with Python VENV's and LLM's.

 - [venvutil - Manage Conda and Pip VENV's with some simple functions and scripts](#venvutil---manage-conda-and-pip-venvs-with-some-simple-functions-and-scripts)
   - [Project Overview](#project-overview)